Operetta: Austria–Hungary

 Strauss's operettas, waltzes, polkas, and marches often have a strongly Viennese style, and his popularity causes many to think of him as the national composer of Austria.
 The Theater an der Wien never failed to draw huge crowds when his stage works were first performed.
 After many of the numbers the audience would call noisily for encores.

 Franz von Suppé, also known as Francesco Ezechiele Ermenegildo, Cavaliere Suppé-Demelli, was born in 1819 and his fame rivals that of Offenbach.
-Suppé was a leading composer and conductor in Vienna and most known for his operetta Leichte Kavallerie (1866), Fatinitza (1876), and Boccaccio (1879) Suppé was a contemporary to Strauss and composed over 30 operettas 180 farces, ballets and other stage works.
-Recently, most of his works have been lost into obscurity, many of them have been reprised within films, cartoons, advertisements and so on.
+Suppé was a leading composer and conductor in Vienna and most known for his operetta Leichte Kavallerie (1866), Fatinitza (1876), and Boccaccio (1879).
+Suppé was a contemporary to Strauss and composed over 30 operettas 180 farces, ballets and other stage works.
+Recently, though most of his works have been fallen into obscurity, many of them have been reprised within films, cartoons, advertisements and so on.
 Both Strauss and Suppé are considered to be the most notable composers of the Golden Age of Viennese operetta.

 Following the death of Johann Strauss and his contemporary, Franz von Suppé, Franz Lehár was the heir apparent.
 Lehar is widely considered the leading operetta composer of the 20th century and his most successful operetta, Die lustige Witwe (The Merry Widow), is one of the classic operettas still in repertory.